adityasolanki205/Batch-Processing-using-Dataproc/README.md

-# Read file from GCS using Dataproc
+# Batch Processing using Dataproc
 This is one of the part of **Introduction to Dataproc using PySpark** Repository.
 Here we will try to learn basics of Apache Spark to create **Batch** jobs.
 Here We will learn step by step how to create a batch job using [Titanic Dataset](https://www.kaggle.com/c/titanic).
 The complete process is divided into 4 parts:

 1. **Creating a Dataproc Cluster**